ByteWelder/Decktility/docs/assembling.md

 You can build the project with `Arduino IDE V2`.
 Change `config.h` to your liking.

+Update the value for `VBAT_ADC_MAX_BATTERY_PIN_VOLTAGE` depending on the resistors you chose.
+I used `2.2M` and `3.9M` Ohm.
+You want to use high resistance values to reduce the current that flows/leaks to the Arduino.
+You also want to pick the values in such a way that you don't over-volt the Arduino pin.

 The default pins are as follows:
 - `Vbat` is measured at pin `A0`.
 - Charge state is measured at pin `D2`.
 It connects to the LED connector on the USB-C BMS board.
 This is marked as `LED` on the back or `D` on the front of the PCB.